enimiste/x-ray-crawler/README.md

 ## Installation :
 - Download the repository into a subdirectory of your project.
 - In your app.js require the crawler as "var crawler = require('path/to/crawler.js');"
+- nodejs version 6

 NB : This package is bundled with these libraries :
 - [underscorejs](http://underscorejs.org).